 As a part of the Microsoft Cognitive Services, its Language Understanding Intelligent Service (LUIS) provides an advanced toolkit that is focused on NLP models.
 Its machine learning-based platform allows to train new conversation models and build NLP into the apps.

 Google‘s TensorFlow literally offers to inject AI into your business.
 This open source software is specially designed for machine learning projects.
 TensorFlow includes rich documentation and tutorials to support developers that aren’t yet familiar with the platform.

 Google also offers machine learning services with its Cloud AI (actively used by Google Assistant).
-This deep learning system allows to use pre-trained models or create your own tailored models with its neural net-based ML service.
+This deep learning system allows using pre-trained models or creating your own tailored models with its neural net-based ML service.